wavefrontHQ/docs/pages/doc/wavefront_monitoring.md

 ---

 You can use the Wavefront Usage integration dashboards to:
-* Examine your Wavefront instance and Wavefront proxy in charts that show internal metrics.
-* See the PPS (points per second) for the Wavefront instance and proxy.
+* Get usage information for your Wavefront instance and Wavefront proxy.
+* Drill down into the metrics namespaces to discover trends.
-* Examine PPS based on ingestion policies.
+* Examine PPS based on predefined ingestion policies.
+* See whether ingested metrics are at 95% of committed rate.
+Optionally get alerts if that happens.

 In addition, you can create your own dashboards, charts, and alerts using internal metrics (discussed below) to investigate the problem.